eXpansionPluginPack/eXpansionPluginPack.github.io/docs/dev/services/ui/actions.md

     }
 ```

-here the $manialink is provided for closing the window, or updating the contents with ease:
+$manialink is provided for closing the window, or updating the contents with ease:

 ```php
 <?php
  $this->update($manialink->getUserGroup());